 On March 23, 2001, the Defense Nuclear Facilities Safety Board (DNFSB) issued Recommendation 2001-1, High-Level Waste Management at the Savannah River Site.
 The recommendation addresses the need for the Department of Energy (DOE) to ensure that the margin of safety and amount of tank space at SRS is sufficiently maintained to enable timely stabilization of nuclear materials at SRS.
 The DOE accepted the recommendation as addressed in the IP provided to the Board on May 18, 2001.
 On May 24, 2001, the DNFSB responded in a letter in which it found the original IP was not responsive to all elements of the recommendation and provided a suggested course of action for consideration by the DOE during the formulation of a revised IP.
 The DOE evaluated the concerns described in the DNFSB's May 24, 2001, letter and revision 1 to the original plan incorporated and addressed the DNFSB's expected actions.
 Revision 2 of this IP was generated as specified in Commitment 2.6 to provide additional commitments related to the implementation of a revised salt processing program.
 Six new commitments and the associated background discussion were added to the end of the sub-recommendation 2 section.
-As of this revision, all commitments except two had been completed.
-Due to legal and technical issues, delays have been experienced in meeting Commitments 2.9, Demonstrate the Viability of Low Curie Salt Disposition (LCS), and Commitment 2.10, Demonstrate the Viability of the Actinide Removal Process (ARP).
-As a result of these delays, changes in facility conditions, and adjustments in program directions, Revision 3 of this IP is a complete re-evaluation of the original issues in light of current circumstances.
+All commitments made in Revision 2 except two were completed.
+Due to legal and technical issues, delays were experienced in meeting Commitments 2.9, Demonstrate the Viability of Low Curie Salt Disposition (LCS), and Commitment 2.10, Demonstrate the Viability of the Actinide Removal Process (ARP).
+As a result of these delays, changes in facility conditions, and adjustments in program directions, Revision 3 of this IP was a complete reevaluation of the original issues in light of circumstances at that time.
 Neither the text nor the commitment summaries retain all of the original responses and actions and review of Revision 2 is required to understand actions already completed.
+This revision (Revision 4) reflects the approach refinements associated with DOE's January 2006 Section 3116 Determination for Salt Waste Disposal at the Savannah River Site and provides minor updates as appropriate.